 Brineura in clinical trials

-The most common side effects of Brineura are fever; heart rhythm problems; decreased or increased protein in brain fluid; vomiting; seizures; hypersensitivity to heat, cold or other stimulation; hematoma, or an abnormal collection of blood outside of blood vessels; headaches; irritability; increased white blood cell count in brain fluid; and low blood pressure.
+The most common side effects of Brineura are fever, heart rhythm irregularities, decreased or increased protein in brain fluid, vomiting, seizures, hypersensitivity to heat, cold or other stimulation, hematoma, or an abnormal collection of blood outside the blood vessels, headaches, irritability, increased white blood cell count in brain fluid, and low blood pressure.